FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 N-Spiral instruction
 ------------------------

-Click the "N-Spiral" command node to enter the node graph editing interface
+Click the "N-Spiral" command node to enter the node graph editing interface.

 The new spiral motion is an optimized version of spiral motion.
 This instruction only requires one point and the configuration of each parameter to achieve spiral motion.
 The robot takes the current position as the starting point, and the user sets the debugging speed, offset or not, the number of spiral turns, the spiral inclination angle, the initial radius, the radius increment, the rotation axis direction increment and the rotation direction.
 The number of spiral turns is the length of the spiral.
 The number of movement circles, the spiral inclination angle is the angle between the Z axis of the tool and the horizontal direction, the attitude correction angle corrects the attitude at the end of the spiral and the attitude of the first point of the spiral, the initial radius is the radius of the first circle, and the radius increment That is, the increment of the radius of each circle, the increment of the rotation axis direction is the increment of the spiral axis direction, and the rotation direction is clockwise and counterclockwise.